 to myself where is it.
 I guess it only becomes history when someone take the time to write it down

-or make a web, so I put what I knew (very little) on the web.
+or make a web, so I put what I knew (very little at the time) on the web.

 by accident I found a copy of 'THE CENTRALIAN" so I add it to what I had, then I knew I still had my study books,